 That’s pretty much all there is to it.
 Registering for SAT Subject Tests is very similar to registering for the regular SAT, and it shouldn’t take more than 15-20 minutes at most if you skip filling out the information for your student profile (or have already filled it out).

 Important Registration Tips for SAT Subject Tests

-Although the SAT Subject Test registration process is pretty straightforward, here are some tips you should keep in mind so that you end up with the best testing experience.
+Although the SAT Subject Test registration process is pretty straightforward, there are some tips you should keep in mind so that you end up with the best testing experience.

 First off, make sure you choose the best location.
 This might not always be your high school!
 Here’s a guide for how to pick the best test center for your needs.

-You should also register well before the deadline so that you don’t have to pay late fees.
-These are the SAT test dates and registration deadlines for 2015-2016.
-Subject tests are offered on all of these dates except for the one in March.
-Check this link to verify that the test you want to take will be offered on the date of your choosing.
+You should also register well before the test's deadline so that you don’t have to pay any late fees.
+Here are the upcoming test dates and registration deadlines.
+Subject Tests are offered on all of these dates except for the one in March.
+Check this link to verify that the exam you want to take will be offered on the date of your choosing.

 Be sure to apply for a fee waiver before you register if you think you might qualify.
-Here’s some more information on how to get a fee waiver for the SAT and SAT Subject Tests.
+Read our guide for more information on how to get a fee waiver for the SAT and SAT Subject Tests.
 You can get two fee waivers for SAT Subject Test registration.
-A subject test fee waiver will cover your registration for one full test day, so it can pay for one, two, or three subject tests if you take them all at once.
+This waiver will cover your registration for one full test day, so it can pay for one, two, or three subject tests if you take them all at once.

 Do you need to take the Math 2 SAT Subject Test?
 Find out when you should take it in order to get your best possible score.

 Want to improve your SAT score by 240 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: